Solimões River: Geography

-The Amazon / Solimões river just above the confluence of the Solimões and Rio Negro is already by far the largest river in the world, even though its two largest tributaries (the Negro and the Madeira River) have not yet contributed to the flow volume.
+The Amazon/Solimões river just above its confluence with the Rio Negro is already by far the largest river in the world, even though its two largest tributaries — the Negro and the Madeira River — have not yet contributed to its flow volume.

-The Solimões portion of the Amazon River lies entirely in the state of Amazonas, Brazil, and some portion of the state is often referred to as the "Solimões region".
+The Solimões portion of the Amazon River lies entirely within the Brazilian state of Amazonas, and part of the state is often referred to as the "Solimões region."
+Along its course the river passes the municipalities of Tabatinga, São Paulo de Olivença, Amaturá, Santo Antônio do Içá, Tonantins, Jutaí, Fonte Boa, Tefé, Coari, Codajás, Anamã, Anori, and Manacapuru before reaching Manaus, where its confluence with the Rio Negro marks the point at which the river again takes the name Amazon.
 The ecoregion of the Solimões River drainage basin is entirely tropical rainforest.